 16. International terms and conditions of carriage, etc.

 (a) carriage of passengers/property by land/sea/air/rail is subject to the carriers’ own terms and conditions, incorporating the provisions of:- the Athens Convention 1974; the Warsaw Convention as amended 1955 by The Hague Protocol; the Berne Convention 1962.
 Our booking conditions and the carrier’s are intended to complement each other, but in case of inconsistency our Booking Conditions and Contract shall prevail.

 (b) subject to (13) above, carriage of passengers by coach is subject to the conditions of carriage of the relevant carrier, which may limit the liability of the carrier to passengers.

-17. Insurance.
+18. Insurance.
+It is your responsibility to ensure that School Travel Insurance is in place for the duration of your trip.
 Comprehensive School Travel Insurance is available directly from and provided by Zurich Municipal Insurance.
 Details are available directly from Zurich Municipal.
-Your school may already have School Travel Insurance in place and you should check this with your school office or LEA.
+Your school may already have School Travel Insurance cover in place and you should check this with your school office or LEA.

 (a) “We”, “our” and “The Association” mean The School Journey Association of Unit 2 and 3, 16 Porteus Place, London SW4 0AS, and include its Officers, employees, agents and insurers.

 (b) “The Client” means all persons named/listed by the person signing the booking form as comprising the group.

 (c) “Suppliers” means all persons other than the Association but including its employees, agents and subcontractors who provide services or facilities which form part of the tour booked by the Client from the Association and confirmed by the Association in writing.